practical-solutions/addressbook/README.md

 ## Data storage

-The data is stored ``data/meta/addressbook.sqlite3`` and can be backuped easily.
+The complete data (including the images as blobs) is stored ``data/meta/addressbook.sqlite3`` and can be backuped easily.
 An addressbook (sqlite3) with 1.000 contacts has a size of approximately 4.1 MB if every contact has a photo.
 The photo is scaled down and compressed, so it uses about 3-4kB.
 It is stored within the database as a blob (base64encoded).